sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - The telemetry supports streaming of EVENT-STATS table ON-CHANGE in streaming mode.

 ## counters
+- events-published-cnt:
+  - Count of all events published locally inside the switch.
+  - This count includes all repeats.

 - events-sent-cnt:
   - The count of all events / messages sent to the main receiver.
-In other words count of events the receiver is expected to receive.
+In other words count of events the main receiver is expected to receive.
   - This would not include suppressed events-repeat (_read reliability section above for details_).
+  - This would not include count missed.
+  - ~= < events-published-cnt > - < events suppressed repeats > - < events missed >

 - events-missed-cnt:
-  - The count of events, the telemetry service missed to receive from the publishers (_read reliability section above for details_).
+  - The count of events, the telemetry service missed to receive from the publishers and hence missed to send to main receiver.
+  - This does not include missed repeats.
+  - The "Missed mesage count" section under reliability has the details.

 - events-suppressed-cnt:
   - The count of events suppressed (_read reliability section above for details_).
+  - Suppression could happen at telemetry gNMI server due to slow client or during events caching.

 - events-cached-cnt:
   - The count of events provided from cache.
+  - Cumulative count of events provided from cache.

 - Max_receiver_duration_secs:
   - The max time in seconds the main receiver remain connected in a single connection while the telmetry's gNMI service is running.